synergylabs/BuildingDepot/buildingdepot/Documentation/source/centralservice.rst

 permission level, in particular, is important for maintaining privacy of data for various groups simultaneously using BuildingDepot for a building.

+Different evels of permission access:
+ - **d/r**: Deny/Read will deny any access to the points
+ - **r**: Read will give read only access to the points
+ - **r/w**: Read/Write will give read and write access to the points (such as changing values of actuators)
+ - **r/w/p**: Read/Write/Permission is the highest level of permission that can be assigned.
+Will give read and write access to the points.
+This permission also allows users to alter permissions for the points (see above).

+**Note:**
+ - The *ownership* level of permission is assigned at the point of creation.
+It has all privileges of r/w/p.
+Additionally, it cannot be revoked or changed under any circumstances.
+ - The *super* users of BuildingDepot have r/w/p access to all the points.

 When a r/w/p permission link is created between the UserGroup “Home_usergroup” and Sensor Group “Home”.
 All users in UserGroup get r/w/p access to points in SensorGroup.
 Any user can create any permission link that they want but the set of points that the users in the UserGroup